Okipa/laravel-table/README.md

 composer require okipa/laravel-table
 ```

-This uses [Livewire](https://laravel-livewire.com) under the hood and its installation is required.
+This package uses [Livewire](https://laravel-livewire.com) under the hood and its installation is required.

 It will automatically be installed if you don't already have installed it.